rlisagor/freshen/README.rst

   option as a comma-separated list.
 A tag may be prefixed with a tilde (``~``) to negate it and only execute features and scenarios which do *not* have the given tag.

 You should be able to use all the other Nose features, like coverage or profiling for "free".
+You can also run all your unit, doctests, and Freshen tests in one go.
 Please consult the `Nose manual`_ for more details.

 Additional notes